catamphetamine/libphonenumber-js/README.md

 asYouType.template === 'xx xxx xxx xxxx'
 ```

 "As You Type" formatter was created by Google as part of their Android OS and therefore only works for numerical keyboard input, i.e. it can only accept digits (and a `+` sign in the start of an international number).
-When used on desktops where a user can input all kinds of punctuation (spaces, dashes, parens, etc) it simply ignores everything except digits.
+When used on desktops where a user can input all kinds of punctuation (spaces, dashes, parens, etc) it simply ignores everything except digits (and a `+` sign in the start of an international number).

 Google's "As You Type" formatter does not support entering phone number extensions.
 If your project requires phone number extensions input then use a separate input field for that.